Emadmasroor/E21-F25/HW/HW3.md

 For this part, you will write a function `checkBounds(n)` that returns `True` if `n` is one of the interior cells and `False` if `n` is on the boundary of the grid, or if it is outside the grid altogether.

-You must use an appropriate conditional (or conditionals) inside this function.
-You won't get full credit for 'hard-coding' all the addresses that should return True, for example.
+You should use an appropriate conditional (or conditionals) inside this function.
+'Hard-coding' is a bad idea because, later, you will do this for an NxN grid!

 ### (c) Determine a list of neighbors for every cell in 6x6 grid